- Terminal Services

 Aeronautical Services at North Atlantic Communications

 Aeronautical Mobile Service - Air/ground operations (Shanwick Radio)

 Shanwick Radio provides a long range voice communications service for Oceanic Air Traffic Control in the eastern half of the north Atlantic.
 Shanwick Radio keeps in contact with all flights in Oceanic Airspace mainly by means of High Frequency Radio (HF), but also uses VHF Radio (Very High Frequency) and Satellite Phone (SATPHONE).

 HF can provide global coverage because of its ability to bounce off the ionosphere and can span the globe in a series of skips.
 VHF coverage, on the other hand, is limited to line-of-sight range.
 Shanwick Radio uses over 20 HF and 2 VHF frequency channels.
 At peak times, it handles in excess of 1,500 aircraft in a 24 hour period.

-Under Joint Operations with Iceland, the number of messages handled increased to 1.6 million, showing an increase of +7.6% on 2014.
-The IAA together with its Icelandic counterpart ISAVIA handled 51% of all messages on the North Atlantic in 2015.
+Under Joint Operations with Iceland, the number of messages handled was almost 1.4 million.
+The IAA together with its Icelandic counterpart ISAVIA handled 45% of all voice ATM messages on the North Atlantic in 2016.

 Investment in Technology

 In recent years, the IAA has invested significantly in new systems, providing the North Atlantic Communications operation with state-of-the-art facilities and bringing the service up to the highest standards.
 A new suite of transmitters and receivers was installed and the Air-Ground message processing and flight data system replaced.